-We recognise that the measures taken so far just scratch the surface and that we must continually make changes.
-What these changes are however require though, planning and input from all members of the team.
+We recognise that the measures taken only just scratch the surface and that we must continually make changes.
+What these changes are however require thought, planning and input from all members of the team.

 Some goals will require some research and may be achievable in a longer term time frame whilst some could be implemented immediately.
 In order for us to make progress in the right direction, we must try our best to work towards the following goals:

 - Recycle kitchen waste – look into the use of compost machines or being used for dog food